 Winter is coming, and with it comes a slew of snow, sleet and slush.
 If you’re not seasoned with the season of snow, we’ve got five hacks for snow and ice removal that will blow your mind, and hopefully, your snow.

 Shoveling is one of the cheapest ways to manage snow but watch out for back injuries.
 Here are some tips for getting the right tools and best practices for using a shovel.

 If you choose to go down the shoveling route, the first hack for snow removal is to make sure you have the right shovel.

 A lightweight plastic or aluminum blade, coated with a nonstick finish, is your best bet, according to This Old House.
-Based on which surface you’re shoveling, such as wood decking, make sure you’re using the correct blade material, like plastic blades for softer materials.
+Make sure you’re using the correct blade material, like plastic blades for softer materials such as wood decking.

 Additionally, you’ll want a shovel that has an ergonomic, S-shaped shaft.
 This will protect your back from strain and require less bending when you’re shoveling.

 Best practices for shoveling snow are to only remove as much snow as you’re comfortable with lifting.
 Back injuries and falls are common this time of year, so it’s best to only take on what you can handle.

 That being said, This Old House recommends shoveling several times, even when snow is still falling, so that the snow doesn’t bond to surfaces like your driveway, sidewalks or deck.